First published: 20 January 2021 @ 12:31 pm

-The general public doesn’t know well the dangers of a dusty home.
+The public doesn’t know well about a dusty home health risks.
 The airborne particles in house dust consist of allergens, bacteria, fungi, viruses, and mold.

 A dusty home means you’re breathing in a cloud of microscopic particulate matter.
 This can cause all sorts of health problems and diseases.

 Much of the particulate matter in a dusty home comprises tiny fragments of human skin, called dander.
 This dander causes allergic reactions and asthma to develop in people who are sensitive to it.
 Dust mites are an important source of allergens in a home.

 These microscopic creatures live on all sorts of textiles and furnishings, feeding on the organic matter that makes up dead skin cells.
 They also produce their own allergens to survive and reproduce.